qasem-talaee/mvc-php/README.md

 Modify the base_url value in the core file according to the folder where you place the project.

+Modify the values in the send_email file in core folder according to the your gmail account.

 ### Functions :

 #### 1. form_valid(name_of_input, type, status)